nivbhaskhar/UnPuzzled/PuzzleSolver/SolversInAction/Solvers_in_action.md

 # Summary

-Looking cursorily at the two input puzzles, it looks like all the three models solve the puzzles completely correctly!
+All the three models solved the two input puzzles completely correctly.

-For the two examples put together, AdjacencyClassifier_NoML is the quickest, taking around 1.4 seconds, FromScratch takes 5 seconds, while ResNetFT takes nearly 30 seconds.
-Note that we are running on a CPU though
+For the two examples put together, AdjacencyClassifier_NoML was the quickest, taking around 1.4 seconds, FromScratch took around 5.6 seconds, while ResNetFT took nearly 30 seconds.
+(Note that we are running on a CPU though)

 Further quantitative evaluation will be carried out to determine the efficacies of the solvers